-The approach ACIL Allen has adopted to support the AEMC in determining whether the effects of priority access can be meaningfully modelled by intending participants to support investment cases has been as follows:
+The approach ACIL Allen adopted to support the AEMC in determining whether the effects of priority access can be meaningfully modelled by intending participants to support investment cases was as follows:

-- 1. A project inception meeting and workshop to commence the project was held. - 2.
-We developed a thorough understanding of the current priority access model based on working papers that the AEMC provided. - 3.
-We summarised a brief review of how congestion modelling is currently undertaken. - 4.
-We assessed whether the currently designed hybrid model of priority access and the CRM could be included in the usual modelling processes, using the PowerMark model as an example. - 5.
-We are in the process of developing a simple prototype model for priority access and investment decisions to provide an informed opinion on whether priority access could provide more certainty to investors about the revenues a project would earn over its lifetime compared to the status quo. - a) We have developed an initial scope for the model with the AEMC which will be discussed with the TAR technical working group (TWG) - b) We have done some initial modelling to determine what is possible to be done in a stylised model that illustrates the key properties of the hybrid PA and CRM model and its impact on investment decisions and project profitability. - 6.
-Using the AEMC's assessment and prototyping, we have provided our initial opinion on whether priority access could offer more certainty (relative to the status quo) to intending investors about the revenues a project would earn over its lifetime.
-However, we may end up revising our initial opinion based on the results of our prototyping exercise and feedback from stakeholders.
+- 1. We developed a thorough understanding of the current priority access model based on working papers that the AEMC provided. - 2.
+We provided a brief review of how congestion modelling is currently undertaken. - 3.
+We assessed whether the currently designed hybrid model of priority access and the CRM could be included in the usual modelling processes, using the PowerMark model as an example. - 4.
+We developed a simple prototype model for priority access and investment decisions to enable us to provide an informed opinion on whether priority access could provide more certainty to investors about the revenues a project would earn over its lifetime compared to the status quo.
+The aim of the model was to compare the outcomes for the status quo and the priority access arrangements for: - congestion and network curtailment of existing and new generators, in particular cannibalisation of existing generators by new entrants - total renewable and thermal generation given the same capacity incentives for variable renewable energy (VRE) generation - impact on variability of annual generation and cash flows.